 Horseradish is related to mustard, cabbage, and other cruciferous vegetables.
-Despite its long history as an all-around herbal remedy, perhaps the most beneficial health benefit of horseradish is being realized from recent studies of its anti-cancer effects.
+Despite its long history as an all-around herbal remedy, perhaps horseradish’s most beneficial health benefit is being realized from recent studies of its anti-cancer effects.

 Where Does Horseradish Get Its Name?

-Many believe the word “horseradish” originated in Central Europe, an area which is also associated with the most broadly held theory of how horseradish was named.
+Many believe the word “horseradish” originated in Central Europe, an area also associated with the most broadly held theory of how horseradish was named.
 In the German language, it’s called “meerrettich” (sea radish) because it is found growing by the sea.
-Others believe the English mispronounced the German word “meer” and began calling it “mareradish” which eventually became known as horseradish.
+Others believe the English mispronounced the German word “meer” and began calling it “mareradish,” which became known as horseradish.

 Legend also tells us that the Delphic oracle told Apollo, “The radish is worth its weight in lead, the beet its weight in silver, the horseradish its weight in gold.”